apify/apify-docs/sources/academy/tutorials/node_js/when_to_use_puppeteer_scraper.md

 Some very useful scraping techniques revolve around listening to network requests and responses and even modifying them on the fly.
 Web Scraper's page function doesn't have access to the network, besides calling JavaScript APIs such as `fetch()`.
 Puppeteer Scraper, on the other hand, has full control over the browser's network activity.

-With a simple call, you can listen to all the network requests that are being dispatched from the browser.
+You can listen to all the network requests that are being dispatched from the browser.
 For example, the following code will print all their URLs to the console.

 ```js
 context.page.on('request', (req) => console.log(req.url()));